chauvinSimon/IV19/README.md

 |:--:|
 | *From the behaviour of the other driver, the ego car can infer and become more confident about the probability of a pedestrian crossing.
 Source: (Sun et al. 2019).* |

-## Generalization in decision modules
+## Generalization in Decision Modules

 Most authors show the relevance of their approaches on one or few scenarios.
 Usually with a fix number of traffic participants and a specific/arbitrary road layout.
 I was wondering how these approaches can **generalize to a different road structure**, in diverse scenarios with **a various number of participants**.